movierizer/movierizer-docker/README.md

 You can find on this project a docker compose for the movierizer application.
 This project is essential for the application because he is the base of all my project.

 # Before the execution :
-You have to make sure to declare some environnement variable :
+You have to make sure to declare some environnement variable for example :
 ```
 POSTGRES_PASSWORD=My_database_password
 POSTGRES_USER=My_database_user